Modified treatment policy effect estimation with weighted energy distance: Using weighted energy distance for MTPs

 \subsection{Evaluation of arbitrary weights for a given MTP and dataset}

-The previous section evaluates different MTP scales with a fixed weighting method.
-Similarly, we can also use the weighted energy distance to evaluate the performance of different weights for a fixed MTP.
-Since smaller weighted energy distances indicate better balance between the weighted sample and the shifted sample, a natural criterion is to select the method that yields the smallest weighted energy distance.
+In the previous section, we evaluate different MTP scales with a fixed weighting method.
+Similarly, we can also use the weighted energy distance to evaluate the performance of different weighting methods for a fixed MTP.
+Since smaller weighted energy distances indicate a better balance between the weighted sample and the shifted sample, a natural criterion is to select the method that yields the smallest weighted energy distance.
 We demonstrate this approach to weight selection using the simulation results with sample sizes $n=800$ and covariate dimensionality $p=80$ under the first simulation scenario described in Section \ref{sec:7}.

 Figure \ref{fig:application2_2} displays the distribution of the rank of the absolute estimation error for a given dataset compared with the rank of the weighted energy distance for the four weighting methods.
 From this, the weighting method with the smallest energy distance (rank 1) tends to perform best in most cases.
-In Section 3 of the Supplementary Material, we further explore the validity of this method under broader conditions.
+In the Supplementary Material Section \ref{sec:additionalillu}, we further explore the validity of this method under broader conditions.